mjambon/blog/src/2017-07-02-linear-response-decomposition/index.md

 ## Outline

-Informally, the solution consists in maintaining for each action a number that represents the expected effect of this action after some delay.
-Multiple actions take place, each with an expected effect which is a contribution to the signal at some future instant $t$.
+Informally, the solution consists in maintaining for each event kind a number that represents the expected effect of this action after some delay.
+Multiple event of different types can take place simultaneously, each with an expected effect which is a contribution to the signal at some future instant $t$.
 The expected value of the signal is the sum of the contributions at
-$t$ of the previous actions.
+$t$ of the recent events.
 The observed value of the signal is used to correct the expected contributions into what each contribution should have been.
 The contributions are not corrected evenly, but according to a weight